eucesar/Robo-HTML-CSS-JAVASCRIPT-Projects/README.md

 </p>

 > 🌱👨‍💻 - For my project (Sprints) "WEB STANDARDS AND GAME DEVELOPMENT", I developed a website in Sprint with the theme of my final work of the 1st year of Information System (Topic: RoboCup).
+- Sprints are academic work that I receive from FIAP University, counting on a relevant grade in my final grade for the semester.
+This work was done in the 1st year of the Information System course.

-> Sprint 1 : Figma from the site - RoboCup.
+ Sprint 1 : Figma from the site - RoboCup.

-> Sprint 2: Assemble website made in html and css according to Figma made in Sprint 1.
+ Sprint 2: Assemble website made in html and css according to Figma made in Sprint 1.

 ## Download